 You can extract the benefits of cedarwood essential oil in a number of ways:

 However, we would primarily be discussing the use of cedarwood oil for hair through scalp massages.

 - 10 drops of chamomile oil

-- One-fourth tablespoon of Vitamin E
+- 1/4 tablespoon of vitamin E

 - A sterilized, tinted glass bottle

 - Microwave the coconut oil for 10 to 20 seconds until it is runny.
 Transfer it into the storage bottle.

 - Add the essential oils to the carrier oil, screw on the cap tightly, and shake the bottle well.
 The oils must thoroughly mix with each other.